Klesse/pandathon-2023/README.md

 # Final strategy

+- Training spacy would consume so much time, so we discarded this option.
 - We focused in getting the health secretaries and, manually, get other cities different secretaries.
 So we finished with more than 5500 row in our dataset.
 We had to find a solution with time limit, so with the health secretaries we would have a scope to focus our presentation for the judges and our exploratory data analysis on.
-Training spacy would consume so much time, so we discarded this option.

 # Used libraries